babylonchain/staking-indexer/doc/metrics.md

 * `failedProcessingWithdrawTxsFromUnbondingCounter`: Total number of failures when processing valid withdrawal transactions from unbonding

-* `invalidUnbondingTxsCounter`: Total number of invalid unbonding transactions

-* `invalidStakingTxsCounter`: Total number of invalid staking transactions
+* `invalidTransactionsCounter`: Total number of invalid transactions

 * `irregularTxsFromStakingCounter`: Total number of irregular transactions that spend a staking tx